hyperspy/hyperspy/doc/user_guide/axes.rst

 -----------------------

-The axes are managed and stored by the :py:class:`~.axes.AxesManager` class that is stored in the :py:attr:`~.signal.BaseSignal.axes_manager` attribute of the signal class.
+The axes are managed and stored by the :py:class:`~.axes.AxesManager` class that is stored in the :py:attr:`~.api.signals.BaseSignal.axes_manager` attribute of the signal class.
 The individual axes can be accessed by indexing the :py:class:`~.axes.AxesManager`, e.g.: